masesgroup/KNet/src/net/Documentation/articles/connectSDK.md

 When the __C:\MyConnect__ folder contains all the files it is possible to run Apache Kafka Connect:

 >
-> knet -ClassToRun ConnectStandalone connect-standalone.properties connect-knet-sink.properties
+> knetconnect -s connect-standalone.properties connect-knet-sink.properties
 >

 ### Exactly Once and Transaction properties for Source Connector